DockerDiscordControl/DockerDiscordControl-Mac/README.md

 python -c "from utils.scheduler import load_tasks; from utils.common_helpers import format_uptime; print('Utilities working correctly')"
 ```

+## Support

+- Open an issue on GitHub for bug reports or feature requests
+- Check [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for common issues and solutions
+- Join our Discord server for community support

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.